opendevsecops/lobby/IDEAS.md

 **AWS++** - better AWS tools.
 Perhaps base it on top of SecApps awesome UI pr use Pown.js terminal UI features.

+**AWS Config Rules** - a collection of extended AWS config rules.
+The more the better.

 ## Offensive Security

 You cannot defense without understanding offensive.